gnuyent/sundial/README.md

         * `bad_day` day(s) that you do not want to take a class
         * `earliest_time` the earliest time you are willing to take a class.
         * `latest_time` the latest time you are willing for a class to end.
-        * `waitlist` prefer classes that do not have a waitlist.
+        * `prefer-no-waitlist` prefer classes that do not have a waitlist.
 4. Edit line 14 with your classes
     * Make sure classes are comma-separated and formatted correctly.
 5. Run `python sundial.py`